 Alcohol Sensor- Pinout and Interfacing with Arduino

 Drunken driving is a serious crime in almost all countries.
-Hence, checking the blood alcohol concentration levels is an important process for police officers.
+Hence, checking blood alcohol concentration levels is an important process for police officers.
 We will elaborate on how to test alcohol content via an alcohol sensor and design this device using a typical microcontroller.

 What Is an Alcohol Sensor?